BY MR. E. C. WILLIAMS

 recent years the change has been most rapid, especially in the great urban cen-

 ters.
-One of the recognized accompaniments of modern commercial and profes-
+One of the recognized accompaniment? of modern commercial and profes-

 sional life and organization is the directory.
 In 1820 Bradstreet first published

 his famous commercial directory in New York.
-In 1913 the publisher of this
+Thirteen years ago the publisher

 fessional and educational world of Baltimore, and later included other cities.
 That